j5pu/phasionate_wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 You can also assign to the media library built-in WordPress taxonomies - Categories and Tags - as well as any other taxonomy created by third-party plugin, theme, or hand-coded with only plugin's UI.

-The plugin will allow you to categorize both new and existing media files.
-You can assign a category to a media file during the upload process, in the media library (preferably Grid Mode), in the post/page editor media popup ("Add Media" button).
-If you need to manage a lot of files at once, there is the PRO version of the plugin that allows to do it in bulk.
+The plugin will allow you to categorize both new and existing media items.
+You can assign a category to a media item during the upload process, in the media library (preferably Grid Mode), in the post/page editor media popup ("Add Media" button).
+If you need to manage a lot of media items at once, there is the PRO version of the plugin that allows to do it in bulk.

 Every media library window is enhanced with the plugin's filters to search and sort your media files.
 With the flexible plugin's options you can adjust what filters you will see in the Grid and List modes of the media library and in the post/page editor media popups, and what taxonomies you would like to be able to edit when inserting media to posts/pages.
 The plugin will work with custom post types as well.
 The options will also help you to force plugin's filters for third-party plugins or themes, manage media taxonomies archive pages, etc.

+Since the version 2.1 you can change the order of media items within a category with drag and drop.
+This order will be used, in particular, for the gallery based on this category.

 = Filter-Based Image Galleries (Fully compatible with WordPress native gallery shortcode) =

-Media files categorizing can be useful for the front-end, of course.
+Image categorizing can be useful for the front-end, of course.
 To insert media galleries based on media categories you have to use the familiar format like `[gallery media_category="5" category="2" monthnum="12" year="2015" orderby="title" order="DESC"]`.
 The PRO version of the plugin allows to manage gallery shortcode without "coding" at all.
 Just choose the settings with the plugin's UI in the familiar gallery edit popup and see your gallery live immediately in the post/page editor.

 = MIME Types (Media File Types) =

 Another feature of the plugin is the MIME Types control.
 You can add new MIME types, delete existing ones, and point what file types are allowed for uploading.
 Initially, the plugin shows up the WordPress default MIME Type settings and creates the backup of them.
-The column "Add Filter" allows to add a MIME Type to plugin's filters so that you will be able to filter your media files not only by categories but also by the file type.
+The column "Add Filter" allows to add a MIME Type to plugin's filters so that you will be able to filter your media items not only by categories but also by the file type.
 You can set any label you wish to see in a filter with columns "Singular Label" and "Plural Label".

 = Export / Import Plugin Settings =